Life insurance for people with a life

 You budget online.
 You invest online.
 Why not apply for your life insurance online?Read more

 Life insurance can be difficult to understand… We get it and can commiserate with you.
 Many members of our team went through the researching and buying process long before Haven Life came along.

-Most term life insurance policies don’t go up in cost every year.
+Most kinds of life insurance policies don’t go up in cost every year.
 One type that does is an “annually renewable” term life insurance policy.
 The premium in an annually renewable policy starts out inexpensive (usually less than a level premium policy), but then the premium goes up every year as you age.
-And, the longer the term, the more expensive the premium becomes.
+And, the longer the term, the more expensive the premium payments become.